 Uses and Disclosures That Require Your Permission

 We are prohibited from selling your personal information, such as to a company that wants your information in order to contact you about their services, without your written permission.

-We are prohibited from using or disclosing your personal information for marketing purposes, such as to promote our serviceswithout your written permission.
+We are prohibited from using or disclosing your personal information for marketing purposes, such as to promote our services without your written permission.

 All other uses and disclosures of your health information not described in this Notice will be made only with your written permission.
 If you provide us permission to use or disclose health information about you, you may revoke that permission, in writing, at any time.
-If you revoke your permission, we will no longer use or disclose your health information for the purposes state in your written permission except for those that we have already made prior to your revoking that permission.
+If you revoke your permission, we will no longer use or disclose your health information for the purposes stated in your written permission, except for those that we have already made prior to your revoking that permission.

 Prohibited Uses and Disclosures

 If we use or disclose your health information for underwriting purposes, we are prohibited from using and disclosing the genetic information in your health information for such purposes.